rug-compling/dact/manual/index.md

 > **Tip**
 >
-> Note that this menu item also works for other the Sentences tab.
+> Note that this menu item also works in the *Sentences* tab.

 ### Sentences